mich-murphy/mich-murphy.com/blog/content/configure-nextcloud-nixos.md

 date = 2023-02-21

 [taxonomies]
-tags = ["nixos", "homelab", "Nextcloud"]
+tags = ["nixos", "homelab", "nextcloud"]
 +++

 [Nextcloud](https://nextcloud.com/) provides a very polished experience when looking for a solution to self host your personal files, and replace tooling such as Google Drive or Dropbox.
 In this post I run through how I configured Nextcloud for use on NixOS.

 <!-- more -->

 Jacob Neplokh wrote an incredibly helpful [blog post](https://jacobneplokh.com/how-to-setup-nextcloud-on-nixos/) which forms the basis of this guide, I recommend having a read through for a more in depth explanation of everything.
+The [NixOS Wiki](https://nixos.wiki/wiki/Nextcloud) also had some very helpful information.

 There are several services that need to be configured to setup Nextcloud:
 - Nextcloud